haunt-hcmc/tensorflow-gpu-install-ubuntu-16.04/README.md

 Errors were encountered while processing: cuda-repo-ubuntu1604_9.0.176-1_amd64.deb
 ```
-You can fix error the line following below:
+You can fix error the following:

 Code: `dpkg --print-architecture` will show the architecture dpkg is willing to install packages for